The following is our event listing from past Fishman Embassy Series Events.

 Though born in the U.S., jazz music has evolved over the last century as a true global music.
 In its earliest stages jazz music was the specific province of American artists.
 Gradually through the performance of the music around the world, including the robust international network of jazz festivals, and the broad dissemination of jazz education – including learning artists from around the world migrating to the U.S. to study the music – jazz has become a true world music.
 Where once almost exclusively U.S.-based or expatriate musicians performed jazz music across the globe, artists around the world now express the jazz esthetic through the lens of their own unique cultures.
 The Fishman Embassy Series is a classic example of the worldwide impact of jazz music.

-SPAIN ARTS & CULTURE, IN ASSOCIATION WITH THE DC JAZZ FESTIVAL PRESENTS PIANIST CHANO DOMINGUEZ IN CONCERT
+SOLD OUT - SPAIN ARTS & CULTURE, IN ASSOCIATION WITH THE DC JAZZ FESTIVAL PRESENTS PIANIST CHANO DOMINGUEZ IN CONCERT

 SATURDAY, JUNE 17th, NOON.
-Free, RSVP Required.
+SOLD OUT - Free, RSVP Required.

 Pianist Chano Dominguez’s style is rooted in an unusual integration between the rhythms and language of jazz and flamenco, placing him in the top circle of musicians practicing this art-form.
 His interpretive talents have led him to collaborations with stellar artists such as Wynton Marsalis, Jack DeJohnette, Paquito de Rivera, Herbie Hancock, Paco de Lucia, and Enrique Morente, among others.